d2l-ai/d2l-en/chapter_optimization/momentum.md

 ### Concise Implementation

-There's very little to do in Gluon since the standard `sgd` solver already had momentum built in.
+There is very little to do in Gluon since the standard `sgd` solver already had momentum built in.
 Setting matching parameters yields a very similar trajectory.

 ```{.python .input  n=9}
 d2l.train_gluon_ch11('sgd', {'learning_rate': 0.005, 'momentum': 0.9},